mautic/documentation/en/contacts/manage_segments.md

 ### Manual Addition

-In addition to segments you can also manually add any contact to a list by clicking the Segments button then selecting the radio toggle on the contact detail view.
+In addition to segments you can also manually add any contact to a list by clicking the Preferences button at the segments tab, use the dropdown to select a segment and add the contact to it or click on the x next to a segment in the input field to remove the contact.